fluxninja/aperture/docs/content/references/configuration/policies.md

 <dt>auto_tokens</dt>
 <dd>

-(bool, default: `true`) Automatically estimate weight of flows in each workload, based on historical latency.
+(bool, default: `true`) Automatically estimate the size of a request in each workload, based on historical latency.
 Each workload's `tokens` will be set to average latency of flows in that workload during last few seconds (exact duration of this average can change).